Highway 14A is one of the Wyoming's top drives

 U.S. Highway 14 Alternate (US14-A) is a very scenic mountain road spanning Park and Sheridan counties, in the U.S. state of Wyoming.

 The Alternate U.S. Highway 14 is 157km (98 miles) long, running west-east from Cody (the county seat of Park County) to Burgess Junction (in Sheridan County).

 Is U.S. Highway 14 Alternate open?

-Running through the Bighorn Mountains, the road tops out at 2.882m (9,455ft) above the sea level.
+Set high in Wyoming's Bighorn Mountain, the road tops out by Beaver Creek Overlook, at 2.882m (9,455ft) above sea level.
 At this elevation, this road is closed during the winter months.